arch-js/arch/docs/02-basic-tutorial.md

 As an introduction to Arch, we’ll build a simple application showing a list of items.
 We pick a listing because it’s a very common use case and the simplest example that demonstrates all the major concepts behind Arch.

-## Create a Arch application
+## Create an Arch application

 The easiest way to start is using the Arch CLI.
 You can install it from npm with

     npm install -g arch-cli

-To create a Arch application create a new directory and run `arch init` inside
+To create an Arch application create a new directory and run `arch-cli init` inside

     mkdir demo && cd demo
-    arch init
+    arch-cli init

 This will generate an application skeleton.
 You can start the application by running

-    arch s
+    arch-cli s

 and access the application on <http://localhost:3000>